ob-climate/ob-climate.github.io/_posts/2025-03-01-WhatIsClimateChange.md

   - ob-climate
 ---

 What is Climate Change?
-In the year 2025, this is a far more complex question that it appears at face value.
+In the year 2025, this is a far more complex question than it appears at face value.
 If you've every walked outside and taken a breath of fresh air, you understand much of this already!
 This blog is a perfect place to start especially for new interested citizen scientists.